1980 Summer Olympics boycott: Altered participation

-The sixteen nations that follow participated in the Games under some adjustment to full conventional participation in the Games activities in partial support to the boycott.
+During the 1980 Moscow Olympics, several nations and athletes participated under modified conditions due to the U.S.-led boycott.
+While some governments officially withdrew their athletes from the Games, individual competitors often chose to participate under neutral flags or alternative arrangements, balancing personal ambition with political pressure.

-Nations that did not participate in the Opening Ceremony
+Nations that did not participate in the opening ceremony

-Seven countries participated in the Games under the Olympic flag without taking part in the Opening Ceremony:
+Seven countries participated in the Games under the Olympic flag without taking part in the opening ceremony:

-National teams represented at the Opening Ceremony by Chef de Mission
+National teams represented at the opening ceremony by Chef de Mission

-Two nations sent one representative each (Chef de Mission) who entered the Olympic stadium during the Opening Ceremony under the Olympic flag; for each country this was a token gesture, as their governments allowed individual national sports federations and in some cases individual athletes to take part in the Games if they chose to do so.
+Two nations sent one representative each (Chef de Mission) who entered the Olympic stadium during the opening ceremony under the Olympic flag; for each country this was a token gesture, as their governments allowed individual national sports federations and in some cases individual athletes to take part in the Games if they chose to do so.
 Ireland also competed under the Olympic flag, rather than its own: